onidino/CrudCleanArch_Spark/README.md

 SPARK JAVA + CLEAN ARCHITECTURE + mySQL DATABASE:
 ------------------------------------------------------------------------------------------------------------------------
-A simple Java REST-API with SPARK using the Clean Architecture assure the implementation of the SOLID principles and with mySQL database with DOCKER.
+A simple Java Gradle REST-API with SPARK using Clean Architecture to assure the implementation of the SOLID principles and with mySQL database with DOCKER.

 - *SPARK:*
   https://sparkjava.com/